Constitution and Bylaws (Amended April 1996; December 2000, May 2002, March 2012, December 2012, April 2013, June 2017)

 The President-elect will accede to the office of the President.
 The President-elect will perform all the duties of the President in the President’s absence or at his or her request and shall serve as Acting President until the next election, should the President’s office become vacant.
 In addition, the President-elect will assist the President in the activation and motivation of the standing committees appointed by the President under Board approval through the coordinating committee, the President-elect shall perform all duties assigned by the President or the Board of Directors.

 The Treasurer will direct and be responsible for keeping accurate records of all financial business of the Association, will present the Annual Report of expenditures and income to the Board of Directors for review and approval; will pay all bills against the Association according to the instruction of the Board of Directors; shall submit an estimated budget in conjunction with the Finance Committee for the Board of Directors’ approval for the upcoming fiscal year by August 1 of said year; will maintain a record of paid members; and will perform all other duties assigned by the President or the Board of Directors.
+The Treasurer will also be a member of the Finance Committee.

-The Historian shall preserve documents related to AACE events, take photographs at all Association events, and coordinate other promotional activities, and publish the bi-annual AACE Newsletter under the direction of the President.
+The Historian/Content Manager shall preserve documents related to AACE events, take photographs at all Association events, and coordinate other promotional activities, and publish the bi-annual AACE Newsletter under the direction of the President.
 The Historian shall also perform all duties and special projects designated by the President or the Board of Directors.

 F. Immediate Past President

 The Immediate Past President shall serve in an advisory capacity to the Board of Directors and will perform all other duties assigned by the President or the Board of Directors.
+The Immediate Past President will also chair the Awards Committee.

-G. Director for Four-Year College Relations
+G. Director for Four-Year College Relations and Recruitment

 The Director for Four-Year College Relations shall be a representative of four-year college or university members of the Association to the Board of Directors; he or she shall direct and lead membership development, facilitate four-year college or university communication, and coordinate other marketing and promotional initiatives and activities; the Director for Four-Year College Relations shall perform all other duties assigned by the President or Board of Directors.
+The Director for Four-Year College Recruitment shall also be a member of the Membership Committee.

-H. Director for Employer Relations
+H. Director for Employer Relations and Recruitment

 The Director for Employer Relations shall be a representative of employer members of the Association to the Board of Directors; he or she shall direct and lead membership development, facilitate college or university communication, and coordinate other promotional activities; and the Director for Employer Relations shall perform all other duties assigned by the President or Board of Directors.
+The Director for Employer Recruitment shall also be a member of the Membership Committee.

-I. Director for Two-Year College Relations
+I. Director for Two-Year College Relations and Recruitment

 The Board of Directors